Things

 Music

-- Yamaha CLP 735 - My little digital piano, very very loved!
+- Yamaha CLP 735 - My digital piano, very very loved!

 - ForScore - iPad app for reading and annotating sheet music.
 A must have.